sveltejs/svelte/site/content/docs/01-component-format.md

 title: Component format
 ---

+---

 Components are the building blocks of Svelte applications.
-They are written into `.svelte` files, using a superset of HTML:
+They are written into `.svelte` files, using a superset of HTML.

+All three sections — script, styles and markup — are optional.

 ```html
 <script>